Entropicsky/mycursorrules/global.md

 ## Code Review Process
 - Implement a systematic self-review protocol before considering work complete:
   - Review code changes line-by-line to ensure they match the intended functionality
-  - Create a dedicated review checklist in `agent_notes` for each significant feature
+  - Create a dedicated review checklist in `.cursor\notes\project_checklist.md` folder for each significant feature
   - Use static analysis tools appropriate for the language (linters, type checkers)
   - Run all tests to verify functionality hasn't regressed
   - Check for unintended side effects in related components